ElwinHuaman/huamanquispe/content/post/Recording Quechua Voices/index.md

 ---
-title: Recording Voices of the Punu Quechua in Peru
+title: Recording Voices of the Puno Quechua in Peru
-subtitle: We design a project to recording quechua language voices and make them findable, accessible, interoperable, and reusable We brought our traditions, knowledge, and culture on the breeding of alpacas.
+subtitle: We design a project to recording quechua language voices and make them findable, accessible, interoperable, and reusable.

 # Summary for listings and search engines
-summary: The project aims to record the voices of Punu Quechua speakers (including adults and elders) and make these recordings available on the Wikimedia Ecosystem and Qichwabase.
+summary: The project aims to record the voices of Puno Quechua speakers (including adults and elders) and make these recordings available on the Wikimedia Ecosystem and Qichwabase.

 # Link this post with a project
 projects: [QuechuaVoices]